 The 'idea' of 'structurelessness' has created the 'star' system.
 We live in a society which expects Political groups to make decisions and to select people to articulate those decisions to the public at large.
-The press and the public do not know how to listen seriously to individual women as women; they want to know how the group feels.
-Only three techniques have ever been developed for establishing mass group opinion: the vote or referendum, the public opinion survey questionnaire and the selection of group spokespeople at an appropriate meeting.
-The women's liberation movement has used none of these to communicate with the only such network in a structured group it may or may not be an elite depending on its composition and the nature of the formal structure.
+The press and the public do not know how to listen seriously to

+When only one such network exists, it is the elite of an otherwise unstructured group, whether the participants in it want to be elitists or not.
+If it is the only such network in a structured group it may or may not be an elite depending on its composition and the nature of the formal structure.
 If there are two or more such networks of friends, they may compete for power within the group thus forming factions, or one may deliberately opt out of the competition leaving the other as the elite.
 In a structured group, two or more such friendship networks usually compete with each other for formal power.
 This is often the healthiest situation.
 The other members are in a position to arbitrate between the two competitors for power and thus are able to make demands of the group to whom they give their temporary allegiance.

 Since movement groups have made no concrete decisions about who shall exercise power within them, many different criteria are used around the country.
 As the movement has changed through time, marriage has become a less universal criterion for effective participation, although all informal elites still establish standards by which only women who possess certain material or personal characteristics may join.
-The standards frequently include: middle-class background (despite all the rhetoric about relating to the working-class), being married, not being married but living with someone, being or pretending to be a lesbian, being between the age of 20 and 30, being college-educated or at least having some college background, being 'hip', not being too 'hip', holding a certain political line or identification as a 'radical', having certain 'feminine' personality characteristics such as being 'nice', dressing right (whether in the traditional style or the anti-traditional style), etc. There are also some characteristics which will almost always tag one as a 'deviant' who should not be related to.
+The standards frequently include: middle-class background (despite all the rhetoric about relating to the workingclass), being married, not being married but living with someone, being or pretending to be a lesbian, being between the age of 20 and 30, being college-educated or at least having some college background, being 'hip', not being too 'hip', holding a certain political line or identification as a 'radical', having certain 'feminine' personality characteristics such as being 'nice', dressing right (whether in the traditional style or the anti-traditional style), etc. There are also some characteristics which will almost always tag one as a 'deviant' who should not be related to.
 They include: being too old, working full-time (particularly if one is actively committed to a 'career'), not being 'nice', and being avowedly single (ie neither heterosexual nor homosexual).
 Other criteria could be included, but they all have common themes.
-The characteristic prerequisite for participating in all the informal elites of the movement, and thus for exercising power, concern one's background, personality or allocation of time.
-They do not include one's competence, dedication to feminism, talents or potential contribution to the movement.
-The former are the criteria one usually uses in determining one's friends.
-The latter are what any movement or organisation has to use if it is going to be politically effective.
+The characteristic prerequisite for participating in all the informal elites of the movement, and thus for exercising power, concern one's background, personality or allocation of time. few people in the Left have studied anarchism with any seriousness.
+For people priding themselves on cynicism about social taboos, we sure are sucked in by this taboo against anarchism.

-than madness, a study of anarchism is highly recommended - all the way back to the time of Marx, when Bakunin was his most radical socialist adversary... most radical, because he was a dialectical giant step beyond Marx, trusting the qualities of individuals to save humanity.
+Like masturbation, anarchism is something we have been brought up to fear, irrationally and unquestioningly, because not to fear it might lead us to probe it, learn it and like it.
+For anyone who has ever considered the possibility that masturbation might provide more benefits than madness, a study of anarchism is highly recommended - all the way back to the time of Marx, when Bakunin was his most radical socialist adversary . . . most radical, because he was a dialectical giant step beyond Marx, trusting the qualities of individuals to save humanity.